EE3901/EE5901 Sensor Technologies

 Self check quiz 6.1

-Referring to the circuit shown in Figure 1, what is the equation that you would use to calculate the sensor resistance RR?
+Referring to the circuit shown in Figure 1, what is the equation that you would use to calculate the sensor resistance ?

 The four wire measurement circuit